umutyerebakmaz/cloud-notes/README.md

 Access the server terminal with the digitalocean console.

-follow this commands and edits
+open your ssh config file and edit

 ```terminal
 sudo nano /etc/ssh/sshd_config